THE HARVEST IS PLENTIFUL BUT THE LABORERS ARE FEW

 Belo Horizonte, Brazil

-The campus is a practically unreached segment of Brazilian society with almost no evangelical ministries among college students.
-Brazilian students are looking for native speakers to teach them English, and teaching, as well as laboring on the campus, give the opportunity to build relationships and generate momentum for the ministry.
+The campus is a segment of Brazilian society with almost no evangelical ministries among college students.
+Relational campus ministry is a great way to reach this growing demographic in Brazil.
+Also, we are looking for native speakers to teach English as a means to meet and invest quality time in students.
+Campus ministry and teaching English provide opportunities to build relationships and generate momentum for the ministry.

-We also need laborers gifted in administration (resourcing) to advance the vision and mission of the ministry.
-Your investment can enable the ministry to function for effectively and serve the team by expressing your gifts.
+We also need laborers gifted in administration, finances and communications to advance the mission of the ministry.
+Your investment can enable the ministry to function more effectively and serve the team by expressing your gifts.

 The need for Christians in Australia is great.
 There are over 1 million university students across the country, with very limited exposure to the Gospel.
 Although 12 million Australians claim to be Christian, less than 10% regularly attend church.